Healthy Homes Assessment Bridge P?

 Bridge P?
 Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is compulsory throughout Bridge P? and New Zealand rental houses where it’s reasonably practicable to put in.
+• Underfloor and ceiling insulation is compulsory for all Bridge P? and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords have to keep records that prove the compliance with the Healthy Homes Standard that apply or will be in force during the tenancy of your rental home.
+• Property managers and landlords have to keep records of their compliance with the Healthy Homes Standard that apply or will be in force during the tenure of your rental home.

-• Private landlords and property managers must make sure that their rental properties are in compliance with the Healthy Homes Standard within 90 days of any new, renewed , or altered lease.
+• Property managers and private landlords must make sure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of a newly renewed, extended or changed Tenancy.

-• All boarder houses (except Kainga Ora and registered Community Housing Provider boarder household tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarding households (except Kainga Ora and registered Community Housing Provider boarder household tenancies) must meet the Healthy Homes Standard regardless of the date when the tenancy started.

-• All households that are rented out through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All homes let to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes